 - Strong writing skills

-- Understanding of basic coding concepts
+- – Basic understanding of coding concepts

-- Excellent English proficiency
+- Excellent English skills

 7. Interaction Designer